domshyra/ReactHookFormsBug/README.md

 # Actual Behavior
-It takes two clicks for a checkbox to set the form state to dirty when build with production
+It takes two clicks for a checkbox to set the form state to dirty when build with production.
+After the second click it will behave as normal.
+But on first time it doesn't work.
+Hard refresh after opening to get the behavior to repeat again.
+Seems fine after the first check and un check but will not work the very first time.
 ![ezgif com-optimize](https://user-images.githubusercontent.com/1061957/232148533-be8ce924-ed78-4b49-8735-33d6207a1081.gif)